zokradonh/kopano-docker/README.md

 - Get a status overview of the running containers: `docker-compose ps`
 - Stop compose running in the background: `docker-compose stop`
 - Destroy local containers and network interfaces: `docker-compose down`
+- Destroy volumes as well (will completely reset the containers, **deletes all data**): `docker-compose down -v`
-- Run commands in a running container: `docker-compose exec kserver kopano-cli --list-users`
+- Run commands in a running container: `docker-compose exec kopano_server kopano-cli --list-users`
-- Get logs of a container running in the background: `docker-compose logs -f kserver`
+- Get logs of a container running in the background: `docker-compose logs -f kopano_server`
-- Run a `kopano-backup`: `docker run -it -v /var/run/kopano/:/var/run/kopano -v $(pwd):/kopano/path zokradonh/kopano_core kopano-backup`
+- Run a `kopano-backup`: `docker run -it -v /var/run/kopano/:/var/run/kopano -v $(pwd):/kopano/path zokradonh/kopano_utils kopano-backup`
-- Get a shell in a new container to for example run `kopano-migration-pst` (would still need to be installed first): `docker run -it -v /var/run/kopano/:/var/run/kopano -v $(pwd):/kopano/path zokradonh/kopano_core bash`
+- Get a shell in a new container to for example run `kopano-migration-pst`: `docker run -it -v /var/run/kopano/:/var/run/kopano -v $(pwd):/kopano/path zokradonh/kopano_utils` (to directly run kopano-migration-pst just append it to the command)

 ## Third party docker images